ChristoffBo/homeassistant/gitea/README.md

-This Home Assistant add-on runs a self-hosted instance of Gitea, a lightweight, all-in-one Git server alternative to GitHub, Bitbucket, or GitLab.
-Gitea provides source control, code review, CI/CD, package registry, and more in a simple web interface.
-This add-on uses the official gitea/gitea Docker image.
-It was originally created by Alex Belgium.
-This version is hosted and maintained on my own Git repository for integration with my environment.
-Source: https://github.com/alexbelgium/hassio-addons
+This Home Assistant add-on provides a self-hosted Gitea Git server with a web UI.
+It is based on the official gitea/gitea Docker image.
+Gitea is a lightweight alternative to GitHub, GitLab, and Bitbucket offering Git hosting, code review, issue tracking, CI/CD, and more.
+This version was originally created by Alex Belgium.
+I maintain it in my own Git repository for personal use and availability.

-The web interface can be accessed at http://<your-ip>:<port> unless HTTPS is enabled.
-If SSL is enabled, access via https://<your-domain>:<port>.
+🌐 Web UI: http://<your-ip>:<port> or https://<your-domain>:<port> if ssl is enabled

-Configuration options available via options.json:
+⚙️ Configuration options available in options.json:

-certfile - SSL certificate file (default: fullchain.pem).
-Must be located in /ssl
+certfile - default: fullchain.pem.
+SSL cert file (must be located in /ssl)
-keyfile - SSL key file (default: privkey.pem).
-Must be located in /ssl
+keyfile - default: privkey.pem.
+SSL key file (must be located in /ssl)
 ssl - true or false.
 Enables or disables HTTPS
-APP_NAME - Custom name for the Gitea instance
+APP_NAME - Sets a custom app title
-DOMAIN - Public domain to access the instance (default: homeassistant.local)
+DOMAIN - Public domain name (default: homeassistant.local)
-ROOT_URL - Optional override for root URL, used only for advanced setups
+ROOT_URL - Optional override for the root URL (advanced use only)

-Installation instructions:
+📦 Installation steps:

-1. Add my Home Assistant add-ons repository to your instance.
+1. Add my Home Assistant add-ons repository
-2. Install the Gitea add-on.
+2. Install the add-on
-3. Configure options as needed.
+3. Edit configuration if needed
-4. Click Save to store your configuration.
+4. Click Save
-5. Start the add-on.
+5. Start the add-on
-6. Access the web UI and complete the Gitea setup.
+6. Open the Web UI and complete Gitea’s setup
-7. Restart the add-on to apply configuration changes (especially ROOT_URL and APP_NAME).
+7. Restart the add-on to apply any config such as ROOT_URL